SofiaKapsiani/FLIMngo/README.md

 - **`predict_diff_time_dimensions.ipynb`**: Predicting lifetimes from input data that do not have **256 time dimensions**, with a method for time dimension adjustment (`.tif` files).
 - **`predict_celegans_dynamic.ipynb`**: Predicting lifetimes from dynamic, non-anesthetised *C. elegans* (`.sdt` files).

-Please note, `.ptu` files can be analysed with [ptufile](https://pypi.org/project/ptufile/) library.
+Please note, `.ptu` files can be imported using the [ptufile](https://pypi.org/project/ptufile/) library.

 ## Data simualtion